-The Master of Arts in Special Education program is designed to prepare certified teachers to teach students with special needs in a variety of settings.
+The Master of Arts in Special Education online program is designed to prepare certified teachers to teach students with special needs in a variety of settings.

 The program provides opportunities for students to understand the nature and causes of disabilities, become familiar with agencies and resources for persons with disabilities, and learn the best practices and materials for teaching students with disabilities.
 This knowledge base, combined with a variety of shared and individual field-based experiences, provides opportunities for teachers to develop their expertise and become confident in their ability to work with students with special needs and become leaders in meeting the challenges of diverse classrooms.
 This program is offered completely online.

 The M.A. in Special Education program comprises a sequence of coursework that includes courses required for a New Jersey Teacher of Students with Disabilities Endorsement.
 Candidates who are successful in the Teacher of Students with Disabilities Certification Program may apply their credits toward the M.A. in Special Education.